-Parmanu box office collection day 1: The John Abraham starrer gets a decent opening
+Parmanu box office collection day 1: John Abraham starrer earns Rs 4.82 crore

-John Abraham’s latest production, Parmanu, has hit the big screen finally.
-The film opened today (May 25), and despite creating much noise ahead of its release, has generated a lukewarm response on its day one.
-It now remains to be seen what kind of numbers it will generate at the box office.
+John Abraham’s latest production, Parmanu, has generated a lukewarm response on its day one.
+The film has earned Rs 4.82 crore on its opening day.
+The film, which released on May 25, managed to keep the audience entertained despite its struggle against the much awaited IPL semi-final last evening.

+Trade analyst Taran Adarsh wrote, “Limited promotions and IPL semi-final hits the biz of #Parmanu on Day 1… Yet, the wonderful word of mouth should help recover lost ground on Sat and Sun… Fri ₹ 4.82 cr [1935 screens].
+India biz.”

-Trade analyst Girish Johar expects the thriller to make somewhere around Rs 4 crore on its opening day.
-“Despite the controversy that led up to its release, Parmanu has been able to generate a lot of positive buzz with its trailers and promotional interviews.
+Earlier, trade analyst Girish Johar said, “Despite the controversy that led up to its release, Parmanu has been able to generate a lot of positive buzz with its trailers and promotional interviews.
 While it may open to a decent Rs 4 crore, its figures could go up drastically if it is supported by a strong word-of-mouth promotion and receives good reviews,” Girish told indianexpress.com.

 The film will face some competition at the box office with Hollywood release Deadpool 2 and Alia Bhatt starrer Raazi, which have been minting gold even in their second and third weeks respectively.